b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 ## Solution {#sec:overpayment_solution}

-There's no need to (completely) reinvent the wheel so we will use `Mortgage`, `fmt` and `getInstallment` we developed in @sec:mortgage_solution.
-The first function we'll define in this chapter is `payOffMortgage`
+There's no need to (completely) reinvent the wheel so we will use `Mortgage`, `fmt` and `getInstallment` we developed earlier (see @sec:mortgage_solution).
+Just in case be sure to also check the terminology we defined there.
+Anyway, the first function we'll define in this chapter is `payOffMortgage`

 ```jl
 s = """